Géza, son of Géza II of Hungary: Background

-Prince Géza was born in the early 1150s, the third son of King Géza II of Hungary and his wife, Princess Euphrosyne of Kiev.
-In near-contemporary German chronicles – for instance, Alberic of Trois-Fontaines –, he was also referred to as "Guithardus" or "Gotthard".
-After King Géza II died, there were several conflicts over the royal succession.
-Géza's elder brother was crowned Stephen III of Hungary after their father's death in 1162, but two brothers of King Géza II briefly seized the crown, reigning as Ladislaus II and Stephen IV of Hungary.
-Stephen III defeated his uncle in battle in 1163, regaining the control over the whole kingdom.
+Géza was born in the early 1150s, the third son of King Géza II of Hungary and his wife, Euphrosyne of Kiev.
+In near-contemporary German chronicles – for instance, Alberic of Trois-Fontaines – he was also referred to as "Guithardus" or "Gotthard".
+After his father King Géza II died in 1162, there were several conflicts over the royal succession.
+Géza's eldest brother was crowned Stephen III of Hungary, but two of their father's brothers briefly seized the throne, reigning as Ladislaus II and Stephen IV of Hungary.
+Stephen III defeated his uncle in battle in 1163, regaining control over the whole kingdom.

 During the reign of Stephen III, the wars against the Byzantine Empire continued.
-Byzantine emperor, Manuel I Komnenos, had previously competed with Géza II on many occasions, as he was determined to expand his influence over Hungary.
+Byzantine emperor Manuel I Komnenos had previously competed with Géza II on many occasions, as he was determined to expand his influence over Hungary.
 Manuel I's mother was Saint Piroska of Hungary, daughter of Saint Ladislaus I of Hungary, and he always had a great interest in the internal affairs of Hungary.
-Manuel I and Stephen III eventually resolved this through a peace accord signed in 1163, in which the Hungarian King's younger brother Béla, was to be sent to Constantinople in surety.
-During Stephen III's rule, he kept his mother Euphrosyne, and his youngest brother, Prince Géza, at court.
+Manuel I and Stephen III eventually resolved this through a peace accord signed in 1163, in which the Hungarian king's younger brother Béla was to be sent to Constantinople in surety.
+During Stephen III's rule, he kept his mother, Euphrosyne, and his youngest brother, Géza, at court.